1. Executive Summary

 “Data Processor” means the party that Processes Personal Data on behalf of the Data Controller (for example, a payroll service provider).

-“Data Protection Law” means the General Data Protection Regulation (No 2016/679) (“GDPR”) and the Data Protection Act 2018 and any other laws which apply to the SBCI in relation to the Processing of Personal Data.
+“Data Protection Law” means the General Data Protection Regulation (No 2016/679) (“GDPR”) and the Data Protection Acts 1988 to 2018 and any other laws which apply to the SBCI in relation to the Processing of Personal Data.

 “Data Subject Rights” has the meaning given to that expression in paragraph 9 of this Statement.